 - shake fiercely

-He may also have pain and burning on the skin where he got the shot, or in his hands and feet.
+They may also have pain and burning on the skin where they got the shot, or in their hands and feet.

 Access to Naloxone

-In about one-third of the states and the District of Columbia, Good Samaritan laws protect a person who helps someone during an overdose.
+In more than half the U.S. and the District of Columbia, Good Samaritan laws protect a person who helps someone during an overdose.